 Before you write the idea of natural vertigo relief off as being too good to be true, consider some of the case studies that have shown patients find real relief when an upper cervical misalignment is corrected.
 In one study of 60 patients, 80% saw an end to vertigo and the other 20% saw a significant decrease in severity.
 In a study involving 300 patients, there was a 97% success rate and an average of 90% reduction in vertigo severity per patient.

 The patients in these studies all had something in common besides vertigo.
 They were all suffering from upper cervical misalignments.
 The upper cervical spine is the top two bones in the neck.
 These bones provide much of the range of motion of the head but they are subject to misalignment as a result.
 They protect the brainstem, facilitate blood flow to the brain, and are in proximity to the ears.
-Thus, many of the conditions noted above can be adversely affected by adding an upper cervical misalignment to the mix.
-For example:
+Thus, many of the conditions noted above can be due to an upper cervical misalignment.

 - Meniere’s disease seems to occur about 10-15 years after neck injuries according to one researcher.
 This has led to studies considering whether cervical misalignments may be the real cause of Meniere’s thanks to affecting proper Eustachian tube function.